-Establishing and validating a practical and economically viable system that will enable smallholders in Bangladesh, Myanmar and Pakistan to harvest mungbean mechanically.
+This project aimed to establish and validate a practical and economically viable system that would enable smallholders in Bangladesh, Myanmar and Pakistan to harvest mungbean mechanically.

 In South Asia, mungbean was traditionally harvested by hand as the pods dried, which was labour-intensive but resulted in a high-quality grain.
 As labour costs increased, this was replaced by cutting the whole plant by hand, letting it dry in the field and threshing it using a machine – still relatively expensive and exposing the grains to rain damage.

-- Progressive farmers and seed producers in the partner countries adopt good agricultural practices, including chemical desiccation, for mungbean production, and contract harvesters use tested, suitably adapted combine harvesters to harvest mungbean mechanically.
+- Progressive farmers and seed producers in the partner countries adopting good agricultural practices, including chemical desiccation, for mungbean production, and contract harvesters use tested, suitably adapted combine harvesters to harvest mungbean mechanically.

-- Women family farmers are relieved of the drudgery of hand harvesting, and contracted women labourers have a possible alternative source of income.
+- Women family farmers being relieved of the drudgery of hand harvesting, and contracted women labourers have a possible alternative source of income.

-- Farmers have access to good quality seed of improved varieties at the right time.
+- Farmers having access to good quality seed of improved varieties at the right time.

 - The initial adoption by progressive farmers has motivated large numbers of other farmers in the partner countries to include mungbean in their cropping system and engage in mechanised harvesting.